MCP Protocol Overview

 HTTP Transports

-• Each session maintains separate state
+• Stateful connections are session-based; each session maintains separate state

-• Explicit shutdown request recommended for clean termination
+• Explicit shutdown request recommended for clean termination of stateful sessions

 • SSE connections require keep-alive mechanism